-Construction Allowances 101: 4 Effective Practices for Budget Management
+Construction Allowances: 4 Effective Practices for Budget Management

 One of the most desired situations for any builder is to have an estimated budget as close to the true cost as possible.
-The more accurate the planned budget, the easier and faster project completion will be.
+The more accurate the planned construction budget, the easier and faster project completion will be.
 However, the construction industry is all about uncertainties and unexpected things popping up during the project.
 So, it’s important to be flexible to be able to mitigate possible variations.
-And that’s what construction allowances are for!

-They provide breathing room for the budget and help you be prepared for some unplanned costs that are not always possible to estimate in detail at the beginning of the project.
+In such cases, I always suggest using construction allowances that provide breathing room for the budget and help you be prepared for unplanned costs that are not always possible to estimate precisely at the beginning.

 Introduction to Construction Allowances

-In construction, an allowance is an amount included in the contract for a certain material or service, the details of which, such as price, quantities, etc., are not yet determined when signing a contract.
+In construction, an allowance is an amount included in the contract for a specific material or service whose final details, such as price, quantity, or finish, aren’t yet determined at signing.

-PRO TIP: Here are construction budgeting phases to get a better idea about planning.
+💡PRO TIP: Here are the construction budgeting phases to get a better idea about planning.

 Afterward, as the project moves on and the prices of specific selections are clear, the final cost of the project is determined.
 If the cost exceeds the allowance, it will increase the contract’s total price.
 In the opposite case, the project’s total cost will decrease, and the contractor must return the difference to the client.